captainzero93/firefox_saved_password_backup/README.md

 3. You will not use this tool for any malicious or unauthorized purposes.
 4. The author is not responsible for any consequences resulting from the use or misuse of this tool.

-Use this tool responsibly and ethically, and always respect privacy and security laws and regulations.
+Use this tool responsibly and ethically for reserarch to private property only.